zgordon/wp-oauth-demo/README.md

-# wp-oauth-demo
+# WP API OAuth Demo with JavaScript
-A demo decoupled JS app using OAuth and WordPress.
+A simple demo JavaScript app using OAuth and WordPress.

 ## Setup